HP Cloud Block Storage

 How to get started

-- Sign up for an HP Public Cloud account (And, hey, your first 90 days are free).
+- Sign up for an HP Public Cloud account (And, hey, we'll even start you off with a $300 credit).
 You pay only for the amount of storage you provision and the number of I/O requests you make.

 - In your management console, select the Compute availability zone you want to use.